-- Master of Disguise: Rodario, the actor sure is one.
-Fooling orcs by disguising as Nod'Onn on more than one occasion.
+- Master of Disguise: Rodario, the actor, sure is one.
+He fools orcs by disguising as Nod'Onn on more than one occasion.

 - Mithril: In a wide variety of flavours.
 Every God in the setting created a metal with no earthly counterpart.
 These metals are all rare and precious, and used almost solely for ornamentation.

 - Moral Myopia: The Avatars and the eoil.

 - Our Dwarves Are All the Same: Except the thirdlings, whose founder vowed to destroy all other clans because he felt shunned by their god.